 Goose Creek, parking.

-Talkeetna Junction and Visitor Information Cabin.
+Talkeetna Junction.
 Paved road leads 14 miles to Talkeetna.
 Speedway fuel station and convenience store at the junction.

 Big Susitna River, State wayside, tables, fires pits and toilets.